Actively Learning Halfspaces without Synthetic Data: Exact Learning

-\paragraph{Analysis.} If the labeling is constant, then clearly the algorithm is correct by step (4) and uses at most $2D$ queries.
+\paragraph{Analysis.} If the labeling is constant, then clearly the algorithm is correct by \Line{alg:line:for} and uses at most $2D$ queries.
 Otherwise, we will assume there is at least one point with each label.
 In particular $x^{\star}$ is the max $0$-labeled point in $\sigma_{i^{\star}}$ and $y^{\star}$ is the min $1$-labeled point in $\sigma_{i^{\star}}$.
 The following is the key invariant of the algorithm that guarantees correctness.

 \begin{claim} [\Alg{LSMF} invariant] Throughout the execution of \Alg{LSMF}, we have that if $i^{\star} \in S$, then $x^{\star},y^{\star} \in Z$, and otherwise we have $\ell = h^{i^{\star}}_{\sigma_{i^{\star}}(y^{\star})} \in C$. \end{claim}